Event Causality Is Key to Computational Story Understanding: Conclusion

 \section{Conclusion}

-In this paper, we propose a method for extracting event causality from stories with ChatGPT.
-Our few-shot event causality extraction method matches and outperforms supervised baselines.
-Furthermore, We verify the quality of the extracted event causality by applying them to downstream story understanding tasks.
-The experiments show that event causality significantly improved story understanding performance.
-Interestingly, the performance of automatic story evaluation can be improved simply by add the word ``causal'' into the prompt.
+In this paper, we propose a simple and effective in-context-learning method for extracting event causality from stories with LLMs.
+We match and outperform supervised baselines in event causality extraction.
+Furthermore, we validate the quality of the extracted event causality by applying them in downstream story understanding tasks.
+Experiments show that event causality assists story evaluation and video-text alignment, indicating the critical role of event causality in story understanding.

+\paragraph{Acknowledgments} We gratefully acknowledge the support by the Nanyang Associate Professorship and the National Research Foundation Fellowship (NRF-NRFF13-2021-0006), Singapore.